 Verify the Report Server Integration Feature is active.

-To verify or add Reporting Services report server content types, see Add Report Server Content Types to a Library (Reporting Services in SharePoint Integrated Mode).
+- To verify or add Reporting Services report server content types, see Add Reporting Services Content Types to a SharePoint Library.

 From a document library, click Documents in the SharePoint ribbon.